How To Set Up Your Lights for Drink Photography

 Photo shoot studio setup

-Soft light is beautiful.
-The way to achieve soft light is by simply having a variety of light modifiers to work with.
-Softboxes, umbrellas and diffusers are wonderful options to have on hand.
+Soft light is when the light is evenly balanced and more spread out over your subject.
+It creates a balanced lighting look in your images with softer shadows.
+The way to achieve soft light is by having a variety of light modifiers to work with.
+Some good modifiers to have on hand include:

 Drink Photography Lighting Tips